 The assessment process enables clinicians to glean important information and an objective understanding of the client’s mental, emotional and physical wellbeing.
 This informs the unique treatment plan going forward.
 Clients are encouraged to be honest throughout the process in order to experience the best results for their recovery.

-While there is no single test that summarise the entire analysis of a substance abuse issues with absolute certainty, there are many screening services, including online web tests, that may help distinguish individuals who are in danger for having a substance related issue.
+While there is no single test that summarises the entire analysis of a substance abuse issues with absolute certainty, there are many screening services, including online web tests, that may help distinguish individuals who are in danger for having a substance-related issue.
 Therefore, health-care professionals assess this group of illnesses by gathering thorough mental-health, medical, and family information.
 The practitioner will also likely ask that the individual’s primary-care doctor perform a physical exam, including lab tests to assess the person’s medical health and to explore whether or not the individual has a medical condition that can produce the same symptoms as a mental-health problem.

 Exploring the presence of mental-health symptoms includes determining if the person has a substance use disorder SUD, a mood disorder like depression and/or mania or anxiety, or if he or she suffers from the hallucinations or delusions associated with schizophrenia, schizoaffective disorder, or other psychotic disorders.
-The possible presence of a personality or behavior disorders like attention deficit hyperactivity disorder (ADHD) is also usually explored.
+The possible presence of a personality or behaviour disorders like attention deficit hyperactivity disorder (ADHD) is also usually explored.
 Practitioners may use a quiz or self-test as a screening tool for substance-use disorders.

 Individual counselling for drug addictions has proven to be one of the most effective ways to combat addictions and for clients to sustain their sobriety.
 Many people think that addiction is the core problem.
 However, substance use disorders are more often a temporary method to self sooth and cope with other issues that need to be addressed through counselling therapy.